influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/javascript/nodejs/install.md

 1. Install [Node.js](https://nodejs.org/en/download/package-manager/).

 2. Ensure that InfluxDB is running and you can connect to it.
-   For information about what URL to use to connect to {{% cloud-name %}}, see [InfluxDB URLs](/influxdb/cloud-serverless/reference/urls/).
+   For information about what URL to use to connect to {{% product-name %}}, see [InfluxDB URLs](/influxdb/cloud-serverless/reference/urls/).

 3. In your terminal, create a directory for your Node.js project and change to it.